expede/minimal-spanning-merkle-tree/README.md

 ## 1.2 Inline Links

 IPLD Inline Links solve for the above by adding a standard way to inline data in an IPLD document without altering its hash.
 Link configuration (hashing algorithm, data encoding) is inherited from the surrounding context, unless the link is present.
-Explicitly including the CID to provide this configuation is OPTIONAL.
+Explicitly including the CID to provide this configuration is OPTIONAL.

 Inline links do not modify the IPLD data model itself, but rather extend the format in a way that can be round-tripped to and from standard IPLD as desired.